saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 ```
 <your host name>\administrator
-  where your host name is found in the Command Prompt > hostname
+  - where your host name is found via the Command Prompt > hostname
 DPAgent
 ```